lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

 The last step is to copy the new species information from file _poses.pbte_{: style="color: green"} file to the **SPEC** category within the ctrl file, including the new empty spheres.

 ###### _2.2 Self-consistency_
-Before a self consistant calculation can be performed the real-space structure constants have to be generated.
+Before a self consistent calculation can be performed the real-space structure constants have to be generated.
 They are made once, for a given structure, with a separate tool

     $ lmstr ctrl.pbte